Voice of the Customer Table (VOCT)

 Once customers have prioritized their needs, the QFD team can work on identifying product features that will have the greatest impact.
 In this example, if “I can see around my feet” has the highest priority for the flashlight, then it might make sense to add a second bulb that points downward and has a focal length for a five-foot-tall scout.

-By Glenn Mazur, executive director, QFD Institute.
+Authored by Glenn Mazur, executive director, QFD Institute.
 For more examples, visit http://mazur.net/publishe.htm.